elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/012-rapid-prototyping.md

 end
 ```

-While this mapping isn't terribly complex, it's yet another point where I was thinking 'gee, I should really be writing tests', and a couple subtle bugs that cropped up while I was writing this confirmed my gut feeling.
-But with the light visible at the end of the tunnel, I decided to press on by writing an example that'd unify piece objects with the junk left on the grid from previous moves.
+While this mapping isn't very complex, it's yet another point where I was
+thinking 'gee, I should be writing tests', and a couple subtle bugs that
+cropped up while implementing it confirmed my gut feeling.
+But with the light
+visible at the end of the tunnel, I wrote an example to unify piece objects
+with the junk left on the grid from previous moves.

 ```ruby
 game = FallingBlocks::Game.new